KK3003/Limited_Oxygen/README.md

 * Observer Pattern - Using Observer Pattern to create an Achievement System.
 * State Machine Pattern - Using State Machine pattern to create Enemy states.
 * Singleton Pattern - Using Singletons for managers or sevices.
-* Scriptable Objects - For handling data
+* Scriptable Objects - For handling data related to player and enemies
 * MVC Pattern - For separating out data, view and controller.